 First off, go to the Montana secretary of state's My Voter Page and make sure you aren't registered already.
 If you aren't, you can stop by your county election office any time during regular business hours to pick up an application.
-After you've filled it out, you'll need to get it back to your county election office, either in person or via mail, and you'll have to provide a photo ID or the last four digits of your Social Security number.
-If you happen to be applying for a Montana driver's license or identification card before the election, you can register to vote at the same time.
+After you’ve filled it out, you’ll need to get it back to your county election office in person as the deadline for mailing in registration applications passed Oct 11.
+At the election office, you’ll have to provide a photo ID or the last four digits of your Social Security number.
+If you happen to be applying for a Montana driver’s license or identification card before the election, you can register to vote at the same time.

 Can I register to vote on Election Day?